-b) It is less than six months from a donor's return from a Tropical Virus Risk endemic area and the donor has either had a history of symptoms suggestive of Chikungunya, Dengue, Yellow endemic area.
+b) It is less than six months from a donor's return from a Tropical Virus Risk endemic area and the donor has either had a history of symptoms suggestive of Chikungunya, Dengue, c) In other cases it is less than four weeks from a donor's return from a Tropical Virus Risk endemic area.

-Fever or Zika virus infection whilst there or following their return to the UK.
+Yellow Fever or Zika virus infection whilst there or following their return to the UK.